 The biggest flaw Marketers make is when they talk about what their brand does, instead of what their consumer gets.
 They try to jam in as many brand messages as possible.
 They believe that if they say A LOT to a busy consumer mind, consumers will at least hear something.
 Not true.
 When you say too much, nothing gets through.
-Our consumer benefits ladder tool matches up needs of consumer with brand features to determine the brand’s functional benefits and emotional benefits..
+Our consumer benefits ladder tool matches up needs of the consumer with brand features to determine the brand’s functional benefits and emotional benefits.

 In a Marketing role, it is easy to get fixated on your own brand.
 I’ve been there.
-All day long, you talk about you brand.
+All day long, you talk about your brand.
 Every meeting is about your brand.
 You present to management about your brand.
 You wake up and go to bed thinking about your brand.
 Also, your brand pays you.
 Keep in mind, there is only one source of revenue, and that’s your consumer.

 Marketers should be fixated on your consumer, not your brand.

 I always ask Marketers: “Do you represent your brand to your consumer or do you represent your consumer to the brand?”
 Yes, I get stunned looks of confusion when I ask that.
 But it’s an important question as to your mindset of how you do your job.
-My challenge to you is to start thinking like your consumer and be their representative to your brand.
+My challenge to you is to start thinking about your consumer and be their representative of your brand.
 The work gets better.
-You will see clearer paths to growth and start to create a brand consumers love rather than just likes.
+You will see clearer paths to growth and start to create a brand that consumers love rather than just likes.
 When this happens, sales go up and the P&L spits out higher profitability.
 The more loved the brand, the more powerful position it occupies and the more profit it can generate from that source of power.